amitinngp/learning-javascript/README.md

       > In splice ,**first** parameter defines the position where new elements should be **added** and **second** parameter defines how many elements should be **removed** and rest parameters separated by **,** is considered as items to be **added**.

       ```javascript
+      splice(
+        "where element should be added",
+        "How many element should be removed",
+        "....
+Rest is items to be added"
+      )

       var data = ["1", "2", "3", "4"];
       data.splice(2, 1, "5", "6");
       ["1", "2", "5", "6", "4"]